HariharanV04/AI-voice-assistant/README.md

 Using the threading library, we assign the alarm triggering and the alarm sounds in a different threads(background by setting the daemon as True), alongside updating the session state of streamlit.
 (Streamlit does not allow multi-threading, as such the threads work sequentially.)
 Therefore, there is a stop in the response from the assistant after the alarm is set and the alarm is triggered.
+So in order to fully utilize the multi-threading feature make sure to execute the either terminal without the streamlit component or create a dedicated frontend component.

 The weather dashboard-
-It is a still work in progress.
 It is set of functions that use api calls to open source website that offers weather data.
 Currently the city location is set as default chennai.
 Since streamlit does not allow multi-threading, any changes to the default value of the weather would cause the program to be rerun in streamlit, since it follows a sequence execution.
+Therefore, execute the code without the streamlit component or develope a dedicated frontend component using traditional methods to fully utilize the multi-threading feature effectively.

 The values for the apis are stored in an .env (environment variables), which is accessed with the help of the load_dotenv() from the dotenv library.